oddaud/ubiome_tutorials/tutorial_1_launch_community_ami.md

 * Select the first one listed, qiime-191 - ami-1918ff72, by clicking "select"
 * You can find the most recent server [here](http://qiime.org/home_static/dataFiles.html) under "Latest Amazon Web Services (AWS) virtual machine identifier"
 ![Select qiime](pics/qiime-ami-01.png)
-* Select m1.large as the instance type for today
+* Select m1.large as the instance type
 * Click through to review & launch  (but don't finalize launch yet)

 ### Set a new security rule for your instance